Hideaways: Production

 Principal photography began on 10 May 2010 in Ireland.
-Filming took place on location in Wicklow and Meath.
+Filming took place on location in counties Wicklow and Meath.
 Filming was scheduled to last two months, but completion of principal photography was delayed as a result of Hurd-Wood becoming ill.
-Filming locations included Ballygarth Castle in Julianstown, Meath and Shanganagh Castle in Shankill, Dublin.
+Filming locations included Ballygarth Castle in Julianstown, County Meath and Shanganagh Castle in Shankill, Dublin.
 The film was originally called The Last Furlong but was changed to Hideaways.
 It premiered in the 2011 Tribeca Film Festival.